N-Methylserotonin

-N-Methylserotonin is a tryptamine alkaloid.
+N-Methylserotonin, also known as norbufotenin or as 5-hydroxy-N-methyltryptamine (5-HO-NMT), is a tryptamine alkaloid.
 Chemically, it is a derivative of serotonin in which a methyl group resides at its alkyl amine.
 It is also called Nω-methylserotonin (Nω-methyl-5-hydroxytryptamine) to distinguish it from tryptamine-derived compounds in which a methyl group is bonded to the nitrogen atom of the indole group.